Skip to Content

 Pooley Bridge has two main streets lined with stone cottages, pubs, unassuming boutiques and teashops.
 If you’re looking for a souvenir, you’ll be sure to find it there.
 After you’ve finished exploring the village, take a boat to Howtown and enjoy the region’s stunning scenic beauty along the way.

 Once there, you’ll find a number of charming walks that offer fantastic views of the lake, especially the three-hour walk to Glenridding.
-When you’ve finally made it, you can catch the boat back to Pooley Bridge.
+You can catch the boat back to Pooley Bridge when you’ve finally made it.

 A bridge over a stream in Pooley Bridge one of 24 pretty towns and villages in the Lake District to visit